vjwilson/WordPress-Skeleton/README.md

         mkdir -p shared/content/uploads

+## Customizing the Theme for a Client

+The official WordPress repo that is pulled in by the Git submodule contains only the standard themes that come with the current WordPress stable version.
+You should customize the theme.
+Start by doing the following:

 1. Run the Bash script `rename_theme.sh` with what you want your theme's name to be as its only argument

         ./rename_theme.sh new_theme_name

+1. Update the stylesheet header in style.css with the new client's information.
 1. Open the `Gruntfile.js` file, and replace the \<account> and \<hostname> placeholders with the values for your server.

-## Adding a Custom Theme

-The official WordPress repo that is pulled in by the Git submodule contains only the standard themes that come with the current WordPress stable version.
-You need to add your own theme.
+1. In order to use the Grunt development helper tasks, you must install their node packages:

+        npm install

+1. In order to use the SASS preproccessor to generate the CSS, the only thing in the theme's `style.css` file is the Wordpress header info.
+The theme's `functions.php` will include a css file at `includes/css/main.min.css`.
+It also includes minified versions of the Javascript files.
+All these minified files are first created or updated by running this Grunt task.

+        grunt build

+1. Once the asset files (CSS / JS ) are build, you can keep them updated file you are working on the theme by running the default Grunt task, which watches all the asset folders for changes:

+        grunt

-The Gruntfile is tuned to help with a theme with the following directory structure:
+The Gruntfile is tuned to help with a theme with the directory structure listed below.

+Most editing should be done in the `includes/sass/_application.scss` file for CSS changes, the `includes/js/main.js` file for JS changes, and by adding theme-dependent images to the `includes/images/` directory.

+Make these changes while running the default `grunt` command to "watch" those directories, or re-build the site after changes by running `grunt build`.

+        ├── 404.php
+        ├── README.md
+        ├── archive.php
+        ├── comments.php
+        ├── content-page.php
+        ├── content-single.php
+        ├── content.php
+        ├── footer.php
+        ├── functions.php
+        ├── header.php
+        ├── image.php
+        ├── includes
+        │   ├── bootstrap-wp-navwalker.php
+        │   ├── css
+        │   │   ├── main.css
+        │   │   ├── main.css.map
+        │   │   └── main.min.css
+        │   ├── custom-header.php
+        │   ├── customizer.php
+        │   ├── extras.php
+        │   ├── images
+        │   ├── jetpack.php
+        │   ├── js
+        │   │   ├── bootstrap-wp.js
+        │   │   ├── customizer.js
+        │   │   ├── keyboard-image-navigation.js
+        │   │   ├── main.js
+        │   │   ├── main.min.js
+        │   │   ├── main.min.map
+        │   │   ├── plugins.min.js
+        │   │   ├── plugins.min.map
+        │   │   └── skip-link-focus-fix.js
+        │   ├── resources
+        │   │   └── bootstrap
+        │   ├── sass
+        │   │   ├── _application.scss
+        │   │   ├── _bootstrap-wp.scss
+        │   │   ├── _fonts.scss
+        │   │   └── main.scss
+        │   └── template-tags.php
+        ├── index.php
+        ├── no-results.php
+        ├── page.php
+        ├── rtl.css
+        ├── screenshot.png
+        ├── search.php
+        ├── searchform.php
+        ├── sidebar.php
+        ├── single.php
+        └── style.css